The animals of North America include some of the most diverse species in the world. They are of all different sizes, shapes, colors, and speeds.

-Garden snails have a distinct shell that is 1.1 to 1.7 inches in diameter and typically feeds on flowers, plants, and shrubs; they also particularly favor citrus plants and fruit.
+Garden snails have a distinct shell of 1.1 to 1.7 inches in diameter and typically feed on flowers, plants, and shrubs; they also particularly favor citrus plants and fruit.

 Their bodies are lined with mucus to trap moisture in, and though their shells provide some protection, they are often prey to insects, lizards, amphibians, and birds.
-They travel at a rate of 0.047 km/hr (0.029 miles per hour) on average.
+On average, they travel at a rate of 0.047 km/hr (0.029 miles per hour).

 3. Banana Slugs

-The banana slugs are actually several species that belong to the genus Ariolimax.
-These gastropods can grow up to 9.8 inches and are usually yellow in color, though they can be white, tan, or greenish.
+The banana slugs are several species that belong to the genus Ariolimax.
+These gastropods can grow up to 9.8 inches and are usually yellow, though they can be white, tan, or greenish.

-They live on the Pacific Northwest’s damp forest floors (from Alaska down to Northern California) and feed on dead organic matter, moss, fallen plants, and animal feces.
-With bodies comprised mostly of water, these slugs secrete mucus to keep in moisture.
+They live on the Pacific Northwest’s damp forest floors (from Alaska to Northern California) and feed on dead organic matter, moss, fallen plants, and animal feces.
+With bodies mostly of water, these slugs secrete mucus to retain moisture.

 The mucus also has the added benefit of being bad-tasting to predators.
 As members of Ariolimax only have one lung and one foot, their speed is minimal, clocking in at 0.0098 km/hour (0.0061 miles per hour).

 The Dwarf Seahorse (Hippocampus zosterae) is considered the slowest fish in existence (by the way, starfish are not fish).
 They are also one of the world’s tiniest seahorses, about 1 inch in length.